enndubyu/ipmb_device/README.md

 This is a relatively bare-bones implementation that doesn't make many assumptions about the structure of the underlying IPMI messages.
-Apart from extracting the destination address from the message header and optionally validating the header checksum (see [ioctl interface](ipmb_device.h)), this driver simply exposes the raw i2c bus to userspace.
+Apart from extracting the destination address from the IPMB header and optionally validating the IPMB header checksum (see [ioctl interface](ipmb_device.h)), this driver simply exposes the raw i2c bus to userspace.
 The user is responsible for (de)serialization, validation, timeouts and retry logic, etc.